 Credits, 3 sem. hrs.
 Prerequisite(s): KIN 105 or permission of instructor.
 This course is designed to develop an understanding of the skills and techniques necessary to bring about the most desirable learning in students.
 An STAI portfolio will be prepared and evaluated.

 KIN 304 - Methods and Materials in Driver Education

-Credits, 3 sem. hrs.
-Prerequisite(s): KIN 210.
 Preparation of university students to teach Driver Education in secondary schools.

-KIN 306 - Methods and Materials of Teaching Physical Education in Elementary Schools education.
-Specific learning experiences related to fundamental motor skills, health-related physical fitness, and wellness will be emphasized.
+KIN 306 - Methods and Materials of Teaching Physical Education in Elementary Schools

 Credits, 3 sem. hrs.
 Prerequisite(s): EDU 300.